azadbolour/boardgame/haskell-server/README.md

 * Note that you do not need to separately install _cabal_ (the base Haskell build manager).
 It is best to just let stack handle cabal under the covers.

 * Install the postgres RDBMS.
-(Currently the application is only supported on postgres.)

   On Ubuntu 14.04: